UPDATE FOR JULY 2020

 Registration for the 2020-2021 school year is now open.

-Due to the new ratio count set forth by DSS, we cannot guarantee spots or reserve your spots for fall.
+We cannot guarantee spots or reserve your spots for fall.
 In order to have placement, enrollment during the summer months via distance learning or in school is recommended.
-However, this regulation might change in the future.

-We will be following the guidelines from DSS, CDC, Department of Education, and the Health Department for school reopening.
+We are following guidelines from DSS, CDC, Department of Education, and the Health Department for school reopening.

 Please email us at [email protected] for more information.

 RETURNING TO SCHOOL INFORMATION FOR PARENTS